ilarsf/gwasTools/README.md

 ## Creating a QQ plot:

-Check the required options by using the following command
+Check the required/available Rscript parameters by using the following command

     Rscript QQplot.r --help

 ## Creating a Manhattan plot:

-Check the required options by using the following command
+Check the required/available Rscript parameters by using the following command

     Rscript ManhattanPlot.r --help